replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-automation.md

 You can automate the installation of an application in your existing cluster or in a cluster that you previously created with the Replicated Kubernetes installer.
 To automate installation, you create an installation command with the Replicated kots CLI `kots install` command.

 In an automated installation, you provide all the information required to install and deploy the application with the `kots install` command, rather than providing this information in the Replicated admin console.
-For example, rather than uploading your license file for the application in the admin console UI, you provide your license file with the `kots install` command using the `--license` flag.
+For example, rather than uploading your license file for the application in the admin console UI, you provide your license file with the `kots install` command using the `--license-file` flag.

 The flags that you use with the `kots install` command vary depending on the type of your cluster (existing cluster or Kubernetes installer cluster) and on the cluster's internet access (_online_ environment with internet access or _air gap_ environment without internet access).